HNLMS Isaac Sweers (F814): Dutch service history

-An order for four Van Speijks was placed in 1962, with two more, including Isaac Sweers, ordered in 1964.
+The Royal Netherlands Navy placed an order for four Van Speijks in 1962, with two more, including Isaac Sweers, ordered in 1964.
 The ship was built at NDSM in Amsterdam.
 The keel laying took place on 5 May 1965 and the launching on 10 March 1967.
 The ship was put into service on 15 May 1968 with the pennant number F814.

 In late 1972 she served as flagship for STANAVFORLANT.

 In 1975 Isaac Sweers participated in the NATO exercise Ocean Safari.

 The ship received a mid-life modernization in Den Helder, starting on 1 July 1980 and lasting till 28 October 1983.
-The completion of modernization was delayed by around eight months from intended due to lack of civilian labor in naval dockyards.
+The completion of modernization was delayed by around eight months beyond the intended date due to lack of civilian labor in naval dockyards.

 In 1986 she was present at the national Fleet days.

 Isaac Sweers was decommissioned in 1990 and along with Evertsen were sold to Indonesia.
 She was transferred to the Indonesian Navy on 1 November 1990.

 Indonesian service history

 On 13 May 1989, Indonesia and the Netherlands signed an agreement for transfer of the last two Van Speijk-class ships.
 The ship was transferred to Indonesia on 1 November 1990 and renamed as KRI Karel Satsuitubun, assigned with pennant number 356.

-By 2002, the ships Seacat missiles were inoperable and it was reported that propulsion problems were badly effecting the availability of the ships of this class.
+By 2002, the ship's Seacat missiles were inoperable and it was reported that propulsion problems were badly effecting the availability of the ships of this class.
 The ship's Seacat launchers were therefore replaced by two Simbad twin launchers for Mistral anti-aircraft missiles, and Karel Satsuitubun was re-engined with two 9.2 MW Caterpillar 3612 diesel engines.
 As the Indonesian Navy retired Harpoon missile from its stockpiles, Karel Satsuitubun was rearmed with Chinese C-802 missiles.

 In December 2020, Indonesian Navy and Russian Navy conducted a joint naval exercise of Passex (Passing Exercise) Rusindo-20.
 The exercise took place in the Java Sea on Thursday, 17 December 2020.
 Indonesian Navy sent 3 ships (KRI Karel Satsuitubun, KRI Diponegoro, and KRI Tombak), while the Russian Navy sent 3 ships (Varyag, Admiral Panteleyev, and Pechenga).
 The exercise conducted several drills such as Maneuver Exercise, RAS approach, Flaghoist, Flashex, and Passing Exercise.